Prison library: Chile

+Common challenges for Chilean libraries include lack of adequate collections and infrastructure across all institutions.
+But, as a strength, 68.4% of Chilean prison libraries were managed by a trained professional as of 2014, whether this is a librarian or educator.
+Since then, Chile's public library system has aimed to increase these numbers.

 China, People's Republic of

 In prisons dedicated towards common (non-political) prisoners, the right to access reading material is guaranteed, conditional upon good behaviour, including satisfactory performance in duties assigned.
 During the Cultural Revolution, however, camps operated by the reform through labour program were not guaranteed reading materials beyond the works of Mao Zedong.

 England and Wales

 Prisons are required by statute to have a library and permit all prisoners to access the library.
 Unlike most countries, prison libraries in England and Wales are required to staff a professional librarian and there are minimum staffing requirements.
 The vision of the prison libraries is to provide services similar to those of public libraries.
 CILIP's Prison Library Group actively supports prison libraries in England and Wales through promotion, policy, advice, continuing education, networking, advocacy, mentoring, publishing, and involvement.
 Between 2005 and 2008 prison libraries' funding almost doubled.
 Prison libraries must meet required standards and are subject to inspection.